 \\\ Bad Foods For Pets

-A few days later when sitting on a bed, Freddie was seen tucking into one of the most poisonous foods left lying around by my daughter.
-Not the best pet, dog or cat food diet!
+A few days later when sitting on a bed, Freddie was seen tucking into one of the most poisonous foods left lying around in the home.
+Chocolate is not the best pet, dog or cat food diet

-After rescuing the wrappings and left overs and establishing that he had eaten the tiniest amount, the remaining chocolate bar and wrapper were thrown away safely, out of Freddie’s way.
-We pointed him into the direction of his kibble.
+After rescuing the wrappings and left overs and establishing that he had eaten the tiniest amount, the remaining chocolate bar and wrapper were thrown away safely, out of Freddie’s way, he was pointed in the direction of his kibble.
 He wasn’t fussed, he appeared to be quite grateful for any food and a loving warm home.

 Research suggests that it is the chemical theobromine contained in the chocolate which is dangerous to pets and other animals.
 Humans are alleged to be able to tolerate the chemical about 5 times more than pets.